Who Are we?

 How true is autobiography?

-Yama Theatre Productions was formed in 2012 and their modus operandi is to write and perform pieces of ‘unmediated fictional autobiography’. [i] Although their plays are sometimes performed in venues, performances usually take place in someone’s living room.
+Yama Theatre Productions was formed in 2012 and their modus operandi is to write and perform pieces of ‘unmediated fictional autobiography’.
+Although their plays are sometimes performed in venues, performances usually take place in someone’s living room.
 The plays have been carefully constructed to work equally well in both contexts.
-The Stage Manager arrives at the agreed time, and orientates the audience.
+The Stage Manager arrives at the ticket buyer’s house at an agreed time, and orientates the audience.
 This may involve re-arranging the furniture as well fulfilling more conventional duties.
 The Stage Manager then leaves and the actor knocks on the door.
 The play begins from this moment.
-This is not ‘immersive’ theatre; it is all scripted and there is no audience participation.
-It purports to be a real life.
+This is not ‘immersive’ or improvised theatre; the plays are scripted and there is no audience participation.
+They purport to describe a real life.
 There is a conceit to explain why the actor has come to the house in each case.
 In Dead Happy (2012), the character is a Funeral Director who has come to collect a body; in Are Strings Attached? the character is a graffiti artist who has come to throw a piece on the living room wall; in Memoires of A Confused Man, Francis, who has Alzheimer’s disease, thinks it is actually his own home.
 It is all very plausible, except for the fact that one person seems to be monopolising the conversation.
 Afterwards, there is a question and answer session between the audience and the actor/writer (this writer).

 As a result of these question and answer sessions, now numbering well over 70, we can say that the burning question is always authenticity.
 Is it autobiography, or is it fiction?
 This is a question to which there is no straight answer, hence the deliberate oxymoron in Yama’s advertorial publicity: ‘fictional autobiography’.
 But what does this mean?
 Surely, if it happened it is true?

-Hegel’s notion of Original History can be glossed thus: bare facts with no embellishment, no omissions and no spin.
-And now, in our post-factual world, we know this to be impossible.
+Hegel posits an ideal, ‘original history’: bare facts with no embellishment, no omissions and no spin (Hegel 1953: 4).
+And now, in our post-factual world of ‘fake news’ we know this to be impossible.
 As Hayden White tells us, ‘all [historical] discourse constitutes the object which it pretends only to describe realistically and to analyse objectively’ (White cited in Renov 1993: 7.
 Original emphasis).
-White’s formulation differs from Hegel’s (impossible) Original History, undistorted by agenda.
+White’s formulation differs from Hegel’s (impossible) original history, undistorted by agenda.
 Here we have endless deferral of the historical real and no recourse but to constitute it – ergo to render it as a fiction.
 And it matters very much how we do this, as even the ‘form’ of our narration has content (White 1987).
 White posits that real events should not ‘speak themselves’.
 They are admissible as the referent (that which is spoken about) but they should not be self-enunciating (White 1987: 3).
 And so it is with autobiographical fact.
 Autobiography is, after all, nothing more than an articulation of a personal ‘history’.

 Paul De Man moves us a step further than Hayden White and problematizes the concept of autobiographical reference per se.
 He shows that behind every text there is not a reality, but another text: